core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

     * The same Echo value may be used for multiple actuation requests to the same server, as long as the total round-trip time since the Echo option value was generated is below the freshness threshold.

-    * For actuator applications with low delay tolerance, to avoid additional round-trips for multiple requests in rapid sequence, the server may include the Echo option with a new value in response to a request containing the Echo option.
+    * For actuator applications with low delay tolerance, to avoid additional round-trips for multiple requests in rapid sequence, the server may include the Echo option with a new value even in a successful response to a request, even if the request contained no Echo option.
 The client then uses the Echo option with the new value in the next actuation request, and the server compares the receive time accordingly.

 2. A server may use the Echo option to synchronize state or time with a requesting client.
 A server MUST NOT synchronize state or time with clients which are not the authority of the property being synchronized.
 E.g. if access to a server resource is dependent on time, then the client MUST NOT set the time of the server.